 Avoid drinking alcohol.
 It lowers blood sugar and may interfere with your diabetes treatment.

-Avoid exposure to sunlight or tanning beds.
-Chlorpropamide can make you sunburn more easily.
+Chlorpropamide could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Chlorpropamide side effects